Friday, February 17th, 2017

 NOAA Fisheries is now accepting applications for the Bycatch Reduction Engineering Program.
 Pre-proposals are due February 10th, with full applications due March 31, 2017.

 Public Comment Deadline – March 2017 Advance Briefing Book

 Public comment materials received BY 5:00 pm, Tuesday, February 7, 2017, will be mailed to Council members and appropriate advisory bodies prior to the March meeting.
 This is known as the “Advance Briefing Book Deadline.”

 Supplemental Public Comment Deadline

-Join the meeting in “listen-only” mode by visiting this link:
+- Join the meeting by visiting this link:

-If you do not have a headset or computer speakers, you may use your telephone for the audio portion of the meeting by dialing this TOLL number 1-702-489-0008; phone audio access code 418-407-809 (not a toll-free number); then enter the audio pin shown after joining the webinar.
-The webinar is broadcast in “listen only” mode.
+You must use your telephone for the audio portion of the meeting by dialing this TOLL number +1 (914) 614-3221 (not a toll-free number); then enter the Attendee phone audio access code 867-903-330; then enter your audio phone pin (shown after joining the webinar).

 - PC-based attendees: Required: Windows® 7, Vista, or XP

 - Mac®-based attendees: Required: Mac OS® X 10.5 or newer

 - Mobile attendees: Required: iPhone®, iPad®, Android™ phone or Android tablet (See the GoToMeeting Webinar Apps)